EYBlockchain/nightfall_3/demo-ui/README.md

 #### Notes

-1. demo-ui app for now is only configured to ERC20 opeeration.
+1. demo-ui app for now is only configured to work  with ERC20.

-2. running app will land you to configure page where you enter ERC20 Contract address to which you want use demo-ui against.
+2. running app will land you to configure page where you enter ERC20 Contract address to which you want use demo-ui with.

-3. In configure page you could choose to connect your Metamask to either mumbai testnet or polygon, to connect to local ganache please switch in Metamask manually.
+3. In configure page you could choose to connect your Metamask to two different network.

+    - mumbai testnet (click *Mumbai Testnet Ploygon* radio button and then click *Configure*).
+    - polygon (click *Ploygon* radio button and then click *Configure*).

+    *Note: In case to connect to local ganache please switch manually in Metamask, configure won't work because metamask sdk expect localhost connection to use port 8545 unlike our ganache instance which is using 8546 i.e rpcURL http://localhost:8546*